DragonSenses/Algorithms/LeetCode/70-climbing-stairs/problem.md

 Binet's method efficiently computes the number of ways to climb stairs using matrix exponentiation, achieving logarithmic time complexity and constant space complexity.

+## **Intuition**

+This approach uses matrix exponentiation to compute the n-th Fibonacci number efficiently.
+By leveraging the properties of matrix multiplication, we can calculate the n-th Fibonacci number in logarithmic time.

+### Matrix Representation of Fibonacci Numbers

+The Fibonacci sequence can be represented using matrix multiplication:
+\[ Q = \begin{pmatrix} 1 & 1 \\ 1 & 0 \end{pmatrix} \]

+By raising this matrix to the power of (n-1), the top left element of the resulting matrix will give us the n-th Fibonacci number.